ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 * Value of the "_VERSION" constant replaced with information from the plugin header data.
 * All references to the plugin name, slug, prefix are replaced with constants.
 * Added function that render checkboxes and fields for saving plugin settings to database.
-* Added prefix to the name of the variable in 'wp_localize_script' WP function, to prevent conflicts.
+* Added prefix to the name of the variable in 'wp_localize_script' WordPress function, to prevent conflicts.
 * The "_load_scripts_base" function improved.
 * The "name" attribute removed from the "form" tag.
 * Code formatting improved.